About My Writing

 I started writing Science Fiction and Fantasy as a kid, mostly for my own enjoyment.
 In the early 90’s, I decided to try to write professionally and sold a number of short works.
 I ended up ‘retiring’ from fiction writing partly due to lack of time and partly because computers were much more lucrative.
 I was an active member of the Science Fiction and Fantasy Writers of America and did a lot of work for them, including run the Nebula Awards for about a decade.
 These days, I keep thinking about starting it up again, but every time I do, there are too few hours in the day to make it worth it.
 Maybe some day.

+In my writing, I really enjoyed exploring the boundaries between SF and Fantasy, and screwing around with that mythical “fourth wall” between the story and the reader.
+These are tough to do right, easy to do badly, and I’d like to think I more or less succeeded most of the time.
+I also tended to write off into left field — my first sold work, for the SF anthology Alternate Kennedys, was actually a horror story, not remotely SF.
 My favorite writing involved a continuing character I was working with, a computer consultant who kept getting involved with fantastic beings (those are Good Intentions and Birds of a Feather) — that series was an attempt to write a hard-SF series about a subject that quickly becomes boring to many readers (stories about working with computers, as opposed to stories with computers in them as gilt and props) — but at the same time, involving purely fantastic and mythological beings.

 Here’s a list of the fiction I’ve published.
 Where I can make it available online, I’ve done so and linked to it for your amusement.